farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

     - Add a subject: **Free stuff for Adatum users**

-    - body of the message: **Please click on me for free toys from TailSpin Toys.**
+    - body of the message: **Please click on me for free toys from Tailspin Toys.**

 6. Select the entire text string that you just added in the body of the message.